sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/checks.md

 |proxy_requests|    |
 -------------|------
 description  | Assigns a check to run for multiple entities according to their `entity_attributes`.
 In the example below, the check executes for all entities with entity class `proxy` and the custom proxy type label `website`.
 Proxy requests are a great way to reuse check definitions for a group of entities.
-For more information, see the [proxy requests attributes][10] and [Monitor external resources][28]. required     | false type         | Hash example      | {{< language-toggle >}}
+For more information, review the [proxy requests attributes][10] and read [Monitor external resources][28]. required     | false type         | Hash example      | {{< language-toggle >}}